 The Group is continuing to develop its eHealth, Cloud or WEB enabled, sleep diagnostic solution for key markets around the world.
 This has included detailed discussions around joint venture and other similar structures with potential key international strategic partners.
-The Company now has 16 sites in the US for its Nexus 360 Professional sleep diagnostic cloud based service with invoiced revenues of \$285k in FY2018 and a predicted revenue run rate closer to \$1m as we exit the 2019 financial year.
+The Company now has more than 30 sites in the US and Australia for its Nexus 360 Professional sleep diagnostic cloud-based service with invoiced revenues of \$660k in FY2019 (\$285k in FY2018) and a contracted revenue run rate over \$1m as we exit the 2019 financial year.

-The Group is also installing its first MEG system to the Barrow Neurological Institute in Phoenix, Arizona, USA.
+The Group has also installed the first phase of its first MEG system to the Barrow Neurological Institute in Phoenix, Arizona, USA.